tlq010407/COMP2042_CW_tlq010407/README.md

 'passDestination' class:
 Divided the original 'passDestination' method into four functions: ' passLeft', 'passRight', 'passDown' and 'passUp' methods.

-'Record' and 'RecordUser' classes are used to store the highest score and recording keeper's name.
+'Record'classes: Store the highest score and recording keeper's name.

 'Survival' class: create a countdown timer for 'Survival' Mode.

+'Buttons' class: store the button methods.

+'RankScene' class: show the rank scene.

 'EndGame' class:
 Create a popup window to pop up the final score.
 Show the highest score in the end-game scene.
-Create a 'Try Again!' button: when users click this button, they can begin a new game without entering the menu scene.
+Create a 'Try Again!' button: begin a new game without entering the menu scene.
-Create a 'Back to Menu' button: when users click this button, they can back to the menu scene.
+Create a 'Back to Menu' button: back to the menu scene.
+Create a 'New Player' button: To enter an new user's name.
+Create a 'Rank' button: To show the rank scene.